-Cambridge Body Psychotherapy Centre (CBPC) trains students to practise individual, in depth Body Psychotherapy with adults.
-We draw on the main body psychotherapies and bring them together in a comprehensive framework equipping the psychotherapist to work with the sorts of issues that individuals are currently bring to the attention of body psychotherapists.
-Our graduates are equipped to work with a broad range of people and to do transformative work.
-We see the training as a "training of the person" and this requires adequate time.
+Cambridge Body Psychotherapy Centre (CBPC) trains students to offer individual, in depth Body Psychotherapy with adults.
+We draw on the main body psychotherapies and bring them together in a comprehensive framework equipping the psychotherapist to work with the sorts of individuals (and their reasons for seeking help), which are currently coming to the attention of body psychotherapists.
+Our graduates are equipped to work with a broad range of people and to offer exploration of personal experiences that can be transformative in itself.
+We see the training as a "training of the person" and this requires adequate time for personal maturation.
 We prepare students for accreditation as a body psychotherapist and then registration with the U.K. Council for Psychotherapy (UKCP).
 Cambridge Body Psychotherapy Centre is a full training and accrediting organisational member of UKCP.

 The training is run in Cambridge and our students come from all over the UK and training events are clustered around weekends to make it accessible nationally.
 The Cambridge tourist office is a useful resource www.visitcambridge.org elephone 01223 322640